13 Iconic Things To Do in New Orleans’ Garden District

 You absolutely can drive through the Garden District in New Orleans- just keep in mind the area is primarily residential, so drive like you live there.

-Can you walk from the French Quarter to the Garden District?
+Can you walk from the French Quarter to the Garden district in New Orleans?

 Short answer- yes.